ellvtr/codetest-account/README.md

 ## Comments
 3rd party components used:

-* Frontend framework [VueJS](https://vuejs.org/) used in
+* Frontend library [VueJS](https://vuejs.org/) used in
 order to increase productivity.
 The result is a more responsive and complete UI/UX because the faster work-flow allows me to focus on more functionality.

 * CSS framework [Bootstrap 3.3](https://getbootstrap.com/docs/3.3/)
-used, also in order to increase productivity and a better and more mobile friendly result.
+used, also in order to boost productivity and a better and more mobile friendly result.

 * The [jQuery](http://api.jquery.com/) library is used to handle